Sensing#

 Detected AprilTag Is#

 The Detected AprilTag Is block is used to report if the specified AprilTag is detected.
+For more information on what AprilTags are and how to enable their detection, go here.

-The Take AI Vision Snapshot blockis required first for AprilTags before using the Detected AprilTag Is block.
+The Take AI Vision Snapshot block is required first for AprilTags before using the Detected AprilTag Is block.

 The Detected AprilTag Is block reports True when the AI Vision Sensor has detected the specified AprilTag.